Last updated on July 31st, 2021 at 01:03 pm

 - I was visiting Hutchinson Island on a sea-turtle walk at the Florida Power & Light nuclear plant.
 These free walks fill up fast, but that link includes other turtle walks nearby.
 This stretch of non-urban beach is a prime habitat for sea turtles every spring and summer.

-More things to do and resources:
+More things to do and resources when visiting the House of Refuge

 - Elliott Museum: For old car lovers and everyone else